naninovel/docs/docs/en/guide/characters.md

 When assigned, instead of custom render procedure, the actor will use the camera to render contents, which lifts all the inherent limitations, such as lacking stencil support.
 The drawback is, in order to ensure the content is only rendered to the actor texture (and doesn't "leak" to the main camera), you'll have to reserve camera [layers](https://docs.unity3d.com/Manual/Layers.html) specifically for rendering this kind of actor.

 There are a total of 32 layers available in Unity, while 8 of them are reserved for engine internals.
 You can use remaining layers as you wish (they're unused by default).
-To allow Naninovel use a layer for rendering layered actors in camera mode, give the layer name starting with `Naninovel`; e.g., `Naninovel 1`, `Naninovel 2` and so on.
+To allow Naninovel to use a layer for rendering layered actors in camera mode, give the layer a name starting with `Naninovel`; e.g., `Naninovel 1`, `Naninovel 2` and so on.

 ![](https://i.gyazo.com/dfbb4306553c85a4683fffb0fef03de3.png)

-Total number of layers to add depends on the max amount of unique camera-rendered layered actors spawned at any given time, no matter visible or not.
+Total number of layers to add depends on the max amount of unique camera-rendered layered actors spawned at any given time, whether visible or not.
 When layered actor is rendered, it holds a layer from the pool.
 When the actor is hidden, it releases the layer, allowing it to be re-used by other actors.
-However, the actors are also rendered on appearance change, which happen when they're initially added to scene (even if they're hidden) or when game is loaded or rolled-back, so **layer pool size has to accommodate total number of camera-rendered actors spawned at a time**, and not just amount of such actors visible at a time.
+However, the actors are also rendered on appearance change, which happens when they're initially added to scene (even if they're hidden) or when game is loaded or rolled-back, so **layer pool size has to accommodate total number of camera-rendered actors spawned at a time**, and not just amount of such actors visible at a time.
 To destroy (de-spawn) an actor after hiding it, use [@remove] command.

 After adding the layers, assign `Custom Camera Prefab` in Naninovel's camera configuration with a camera prefab, which has culling mask with the `Naninovel ...` layers disabled.
 This is required to prevent the "raw" layered actors from leaking into the main Naninovel camera.
 Note that the assigned camera should be a dedicated camera prefab, not the camera you've used inside layered actor prefabs.